JetBrains/guide/site/webstorm/tips/make-js-field-private/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: |
+---
 Using private fields in JavaScript classes?
 WebStorm can help you make private fields public and vice versa – press *Alt+Enter* and select the corresponding action.
----